GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 * Connect to the worker machine and download the heap through a browser.
 * Connect directly to a JVM through JMX.

-All options have advantages and disadvantages.
-Let's go one by one:
+Each of these options has advantages and disadvantages, as discussed in the following sections.

 ### Instruct the pipeline to dump heap on OOM